dahliamoth/Fraxinus-00tw/Mods/USB side panel/readme.md

-Intended to be used with [Moonraker loader](https://github.com/shiftingtech/Moonraker-loader) or for an external USB camera.
+Intended to be used with [Moonraker loader](https://github.com/shiftingtech/Moonraker-loader), the USB ADXL, or for an external USB camera.

 ### BOM
 - USB panel mount https://www.amazon.com/dp/B09SQ86ZJM